BranchMetrics/ios-branch-deep-linking-attribution/README.md

 **amount** _NSInteger_: The amount of credit to redeem when a user applies the referral code.

 Alternatively, you can specify a prefix for the referral code.
-The resulting code will have your prefix, concatenated with a 2 character long unique alpha-numeric string wrapped in the same data structure.
+The resulting code will have your prefix, concatenated with a two character long unique alpha-numeric string wrapped in the same data structure.

 ####Methods